Tell me if this sounds familiar. You were doing fine. Life was busy, but you were managing your work, your personal

 This article contains everything you need to start managing both your stress levels and your resistance.
 You don’t need a lot of money, or even a lot of time.
 What you do need is willpower.
 It takes discipline to take care of your car, to get the oil changed, check the belts, and pay for maintenance.
 Do you have the same kind of discipline for your body?

 Or are you going to wait until something breaks?
 Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
-As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+As the director of Flowing Zen, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.